nordic-rse/nordic-rse.github.io/content/about/governance/privacy.md

-* Your registration information will be used to organize the event in which you have registered and provide you with information related to the Nordic RSE chartered purpose, for the duration and shortly after the event.
+* Your registration information will be used to organize the event in which you have registered and provide you with information related to the Nordic-RSE chartered purpose, for the duration and shortly after the event.
 * The information processed is the information requested when registering, for example including name, job title, affiliation,